rust-basel/rust-basel.github.io/content/blog/annual-meeting-2025/index.md

   - Appoint new board of the association
   - Approve changes to the statutes

-More details will appear on our discord
+More details will appear closer to the event on our discord.

 ### ➕ Stay in Touch